Verisk Analytics, Inc. research snapshot

 Munger risk inversion

-The thesis fails if insurers cut discretionary analytics spend, competitors or AI-native tools reduce workflow value, regulatory changes weaken data use, model credibility suffers, or leverage and buybacks reduce financial flexibility.
+The thesis fails if insurers cut discretionary analytics spend, competitors or AI-native tools reduce workflow value, regulatory changes weaken data use, model credibility suffers, GAAP earnings are eroded by tax, interest, and legal costs, or leverage and buybacks reduce financial flexibility.

 Management